-On the day war had broke, the banks had shut and never opened again – because they all the banks had been systematically looted and torched.
-Her “njang-ehs” had dissolved with the death, or the fleeing of members.
-It was of no consequence anyway, the value of any savings had been decimated by the current inflation.
-As for her property, the last she had heard of her “mini-cite” in Molyko was that it had been mortared to dislodge snipers in a battle between the many militia groups struggling for control of the area.
+Upon the outbreak of war, the banks had shut and never opened again, simply because they had all been systematically looted and torched.
+With the death, or the fleeing of its members her “njang-ehs” or community saving schemes had dissolved without any disbursements.
+Nevertheless, this was of little consequence since the value of any savings she had, had been decimated by the current inflation.
+As for her property, the last she heard of her “mini-cite” in Molyko was that the building had been mortared to dislodge snipers in a battle between the many militia groups struggling for control of the area.

 Though there had been many close calls, she had survived.
-But, the thought how she had survived filled her with regret and self-pity.
+But, the thought of how she survived filled her with regret and self-pity.
 Her consolation was that, it was better being alive for the sake of her children, than dead.
 Yet, there were few children about.
-Those who had unlike hers had not been sent across the Mungo for safety and education, were kidnapped by the militias, trained to kill their enemies and deployed in the field.
-Her sister in Douala who had taken her children in had asked her to come across as well but she had refused.
+Those who had unlike hers had not been sent east across the Mungo for safety and education, were kidnapped by the militias, trained to kill and deployed in the field.
+Her sister in Douala who had taken her children in, had asked her to come across as well but she had refused.

-She had stayed behind to tend to her bar and store, the only thing even in these harrowing times she enjoyed doing, plus there was Molimo, the militia leader who came home some nights to make her feel like no one ever did.
+She had stayed behind to tend to her bar and store, the only things even in these harrowing times she enjoyed doing, plus there was Molimo, the militia leader who came home some nights to make her feel like no one ever did.
 Her feelings for him were mixed.
-She was terrified of him and the companions he kept but still cared for him.
-She felt gratified when he wolfed down the food she cooked and listened with detachment to the stories he recounted of their latest raids, shootings, beheadings, stabbings, garrottings, maimings and other ingenious ways they devised to terminate the lives of their adversaries.
-It was war and her emotions had been keratinized so that the pity she once had for their hapless victims they talked about and the judgement she once cast had been lost in web of relativism.
+She was terrified of him and the companions he kept, but still cared for him.
+She felt gratified when he wolfed down the food she cooked and listened with detachment to the stories he recounted of their latest raids, shootings, beheadings, stabbings, maiming and other ingenious ways they devised to torture and terminate the lives of their adversaries.
+Her emotions had long been keratinized.
+Therefore, the pity she once had for the hapless victims they talked about and the critical judgement she once cast on the actions of the militia, had been lost in web of relativism.
 Besides, Molimo always had money and was generous to her, always leaving her with a wad of notes as he made off for the day’s business.
-She hoped the money today would be enough to pay E’lele for her supplies because the currency the territory had adopted had plummeted against both the CFA and the Naira and the simplest of provisions that she sold were out of the reach for many.
+She hoped the money today would be enough to pay E’lele for her supplies because the currency the territory had adopted, the Amba, had plummeted against both the CFA and the Naira and the simplest of provisions that she sold were out of the reach for many.

 She sighed at the memory of Saker Baptist College.
 All schools had taken the full brunt of the war.
-Having been blamed for promoting a foreign culture they had been targeted and now their pork marked and bullet riddled enclosures bore no resemblance to their former status as centres of learning which had given formation to Doctors, Professors, Judges, Engineers, Artists, Ministers etc. now, they were more likely to be used as training grounds and for the various militias in the town.
+Having been blamed for promoting a foreign culture they had been targeted and now their pork- marked and bullet riddled enclosures bore no resemblance to their former status as centres of learning which had given formation to Doctors, Professors, Judges, Engineers, Artists, Ministers etcetera; now, these premises were more likely to be used as training grounds for the various militias in town.
 There were men and children with guns everywhere.
 An arms embargo had done very little because as soon as the conflict started, weapons had come from all over.
-Emi had heard Molimo mention suppliers both from the Middle East and Far East.
+Emi had heard Molimo mention suppliers from both the Middle East and Far East.

-Her emaciated dog trotted past, snapping at the flies milling around the sores on its ears.
+The small wooden beads knotted into her long dry locks rattled briefly, as she shook her head to bail out of her doleful recollection, switching her attention to her emaciated dog which trotted past.
+The hound stopped briefly, to scratch off fleas and snap at the flies milling around the sores on its ears, before continuing.
 There had previously been two dogs but the other had mysteriously disappeared.
-She had searched for him for almost a week before giving up.
-Someone at the store had mentioned that she had seen it across the wrestling field, but that had been four days ago.
-She supposed with meat being such a rare commodity, the hound might have made simply it to someone’s dinner table.
+She had searched for it for almost a week before giving up.
+Someone at the store had mentioned that it had been seen across the wrestling field, but that had been four days ago.
+She supposed with meat being such a rare commodity, the dog might have simply made it to someone’s dinner table.

-But the fuel for the war was unspent as the North-Westerners had turned against South-Westerners for being supporters of the Republic Of Cameroon (which was also fighting to reclaim its breakaway territory) causing South-Westerners to flee for their lives taking only what they could carry.
+But by far the bloodiest conflict and the unspent fuel at the core, was the North-West, South-West schism.
+The North-Westerners had turned against resident South-Westerners for being supporters of the Republic Of Cameroon causing South-Westerners to flee for their lives taking only what they could carry.
 In retaliation, the South-Westerners (who blamed the North-Westerners for bringing war into their lands in the first place) repatriated all the North-Westerners from their territory, seizing their lands and property.
 In this fast fluid situation, no one had thought about the consequences of the two refugee populations meeting at Mamfe.
-The resulting violence and savagery was of the order like the world had not seen since Rwanda and by the intervention of the UN, French and British troops three quarters of a million had died in a couple of days of violence.
-Their presence had created safe zones and reduced the killings.
-The TV Cameras had panned out and pulled out as the global attention zeroed in elsewhere.
+The resulting violence and savagery was of the order like the world had not seen since Rwanda and by the intervention of the UN, French and British troops, three quarters of a million had died in a couple of days of wanton violence.
+The intervention had created safe zones and reduced the killings but after a while, the TV Cameras had panned out and pulled out as the global attention zeroed in elsewhere.
 So, the war had raged on in other areas beyond the safe and no-fly zones.
 Areas where the UN could not agree on a mandate to do anything about.

-The drone of republican aircraft, the chatter of guns and the sound of an explosion woke Emi from her reverie.
-She got up emptied her hands into a bowl of pale white decorticated egusi and headed precipitously towards the back of the house and a cavern she had dug in the ground.
+The drone of republican aircraft, the chatter of guns and the sound of an explosion woke Emi from her reminiscing.
+She got up emptied her hands into a bowl of pale white skinned “egusi” and headed precipitously towards the back of the house and a cavern she had dug in the ground.
 As she opened the hatch, a pair of eyes stared up at her.
 There was no fear, just an acknowledgement of the will to survive they shared.
-She got in crouched down beside the young boy, took him in her arms and not for the first time since the war began, she wept.
+She got in crouched down beside the young boy, took him in her arms as they waited.